JJ/granada-off/text/geekery.md

 1960 and 1962.

 >And he was probably a freemason too.
 In an era where that kind of
->thing could land you in jail and maybe dead, and your estate
+>thing could land you in jail and maybe kill you, and have your estate
 >confiscated, he apparently preferred to keep it secret.
 In fact, I
 >have not been able to find a reference to this anywhere, quite the
 >opposite, saying that he was a loyal Catholic and supporter of the